SDooman/sdooman.github.io/_posts/2023-06-18-ruining-digits.markdown

 (Image 0 here, the puzzle that stumped me)

 I hope that you solve this one quickly and enjoyably.
-I'm embarassed to say I spent 45 minutes trying to figure this one out, while at work, and didn't get the answer.
+I'm embarassed to say I spent 45 minutes trying to solve it, while at work, and didn't succeed.
 This infuriating encounter reminded me of this quote I first read in Peter Norvig's [Sudoku](https://norvig.com/sudoku.html) post:

 > Sudoku is "a denial of service attack on human intellect".